ruegerj/ruegerj/README.md

 # Hello there!

-I'm a passionate (web-)developer which is studying computer science at [HSLU](https://www.hslu.ch "Lucerne University of Applied Sciences and Arts"), while working as a full stack software engineer.
+I'm a passionate (web-)developer which is studying computer science at the Lucerne University of Applied Sciences and Arts (HSLU).
+During business hours, I create great customer experiences as a fullstack software engineer.

 ## 🔧 Technologies & Tools